archaron/docs/BLE/ylkg08y.md

 |0x001a|00002901-0000-1000-8000-00805f9b34fb|beaconkey|Characteristic User Description||

+### Basic auth procedure

+To decrypt messages from remote, we need to know `beacon_key` which is stored in the remote control.
+Application itself must define `token`, it will be used as cipher key in auth procedure.
+Device uses MiBeacon V3 encryption protocol.

+Device has some BLE characteristics:
 ```
 00000001  authCharacteristic      token           00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00  Notify, Write
 00000002                          productid       00 00                                                        Read